Wildlife Film School

 Welcome to the UK Wildlife Film School:

-Practical 'Hands-on' Wildlife Film-making Courses, throughout the Highlands & Islands of Scotland
+Practical 'Hands-on' Wildlife Film-making & Photography Courses, throughout the Highlands & Islands of Scotland

 Wildlife Film-Making is still one of the hardest subjects both to enter and work in professionally; especially if you have desires to work in such esteemed establishments as The BBC Natural History Unit based in Bristol.

 But... where do you go to experience all the 'in the field' skills necessary to become a professional Wildlife Film-Maker ?

 There's a lot more to wildlife film making, than being in the 'right place at the right time' and just turning the camera on, and our wildlife film courses are designed specifically to take you though all of the fundamentals you may encounter when producing a wildlife film course in any location.